Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Trish Carter-Goodheart

-District 6 House A
+Idaho House of Representatives, District 6 Seat A

 Trish Carter-Goodheart: Idaho Democratic Candidate for House District 6A